-Rapid Eradication Assessment (REA) is a software interface to allow island eradication managers to estimate the probability of successful eradication of a pest animal species from an island using a grid of passive monitoring devices (i.e. absence following repeated non-detection).
+Rapid Eradication Assessment (REA) is a software interface to allow eradication managers to estimate the probability of successful eradication of a pest animal species from a defined area (such as an island) using a combination of monitoring tools (i.e. absence following repeated non-detection).
 REA was designed by a collaboration of the University of Auckland, Landcare Research, and Conservacion de Islas.
 The original description of the method can be found in the paper by Samaniego-Herrera et al. published 2013 in the Journal of Applied Ecology.

 There are two ways to use REA.
-The first is to estimate the probability of eradication success following an actual eradication program using an uploaded existing monitoring grid.
+The first is to estimate the probability of eradication success following an actual eradication program or incursion response using an uploaded existing monitoring regime.

-This grid is only done when grid-spacing is set to zero.
+This is only done when grid-spacing is set to zero.

-The second use estimates the probability of eradication success of a hypothetical monitoring regime specified by the user.
+The second use presents what would be the probability of eradication success of a hypothetical monitoring regime specified by the user.